There is movie watching going on.

-10 Movies Not To Miss On Netflix
+At Home: 10 Movies Not To Miss

 I Am Love

 Tilda Swinton – Bellissima.
-Don’t miss this one.

-Anything with with Christopher Plummer.
+Anything with Christopher Plummer.

 ‘In 1952, Irish teenager Philomena (Judi Dench) became pregnant out of wedlock and was sent to a convent.
 When her baby, Anthony, was a toddler, the nuns took Philomena’s child away from her and put him up for adoption in the United States.
 When former BBC correspondent Martin Sixsmith (Steve Coogan) learns of the story, he becomes her ally.’